redaelkate/SmartLine/README.md

 - **Item Search**: Search for products or services during customer interactions.
 - **Smart Hangup**: Detect when a call ends and automatically hang up.
 - **Transcript and Summary**: Provide a full transcript and summary of each call.
-- **Google Sheets Integration**: Add and edit data in Google Sheets for order confirmations and lead generation.
+- **Post-Call Processing(Google Sheets Integration)**: Add and edit data in Google Sheets for order confirmations and lead generation.

 ---